khoidauminh/coffeevis_rs/README.md

 # Coffee Music Visualizer
-A small GUI + TUI music visualizer written in Rust.
+A personal GUI + TUI music visualizer written in Rust.

 ## About this project
 I decided to write the visualizer because existing projects didn't suit me.